techconfit/techconfit.github.io/CONTRIBUTING.md

 - make sure that is a conference (not a meetup, hackaton, etc.)

-- make sure that the event is in Italy and the speakers are mostly Italian.
+- make sure that the event is happenign in Italy (either in Italian or in a foreing language).

 ## Prepare the contribution ✍️